LawrenceLoz/FormulaShare-DX/README.md

 # FormulaShare, apex sharing for admins

 **Note**: FormulaShare is published as a free managed package on the AppExchange https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1.
-As of September 2020, the package is installed and active in 44 Enterprise, Unlimited and Professional production orgs (excludes sandboxes and developer edition orgs).
+As of November 2020, the package is installed and active in 49 Enterprise, Unlimited and Professional production orgs (excludes sandboxes and developer edition orgs).

 FormulaShare enables click-and-configure setup of rules to share records based on field values in related objects.
 Salesforce provides great in-platform options for sharing - ownership based, criteria based, manual sharing and apex sharing, but there's a key feature missing - sharing based on records associated to the one to be shared.

-FormulaShare let's you do that and more without resorting to complex development!
+FormulaShare let's you do that and more without resorting to complex development.

 * Records are shared to a user, role or group specified in a formula, lookup or text field on either the record itself, or a record related by a lookup relationship
 * Sharing changes are assessed in real time where possible (this is done by calling FormulaShare from trigger handlers)